mzen17/SEP01-HW/README.md

 Why does this program need sudo?
 [It turns out, to create a socket in Linux, one needs root access](https://security.stackexchange.com/questions/244635/why-do-i-need-root-privileges-to-send-a-raw-packet-from-a-unix-machine).

 ## Notes
-You should only be modifying the client.py file.
+- You should only be modifying the client.py file.
 Other files are system libraries.
+- Some files are

 ## Task 1
-Implement SAT sharing with basic calculations.
-The framework is already included.
+- Implement SAT sharing with basic calculations.
+- Ensure it says test1 passed.

 ## Task 2
-Implement a instruction send + the instruction.
-The framework is already included.
+- Implement decrypt and encrypt for strings->int and int->string
+- Utilize it during SAT sharing.
+- Ensure test2 passes.

 ## Task 3
 IP.